A quiet corner of the Winelands

 Riebeek Kasteel

-Upon visiting the Royal Hotel in Riebeek Kasteel, the oldest in the country, the wine was exceptional - bottled by the local church the waitress tells me.
-A portrait of two of the most famous leaders of the 20th century, Jan Smuts and Winston Churchill, decorate the outer wall of the hotel bar, along with news clippings from a French newspaper detailing the battles of the Anglo-Boer war.
+Upon visiting the Royal Hotel in Riebeek Kasteel, one of the oldest in the country, the wine was exceptional—bottled by a nearby estate with deep local ties.
+A portrait of two of the most famous leaders of the 20th century, Jan Smuts and Winston Churchill, decorates the outer wall of the hotel bar, along with news clippings from a French newspaper detailing the battles of the Anglo-Boer War.
 The town is steeped in history, not least because that famous South African President Jan Smuts, member of the war cabinets in both world wars and architect of the League of Nations, the predecessor to the United Nations, grew up nearby.
-The town gets its name from the Columbus of South Africa - the Dutchman Jan van Riebeek - who in 1652 was tasked with setting up the first permanent European settlement on the tip of Africa.
-The people of this region, called the Swartland, are known for their friendliness, whit and down-to-earth nature, and make any visitor feel at home with their comforting accents and all-round smiles.
+The town gets its name from the founder of the first Dutch settlement—Jan van Riebeeck—who in 1652 was tasked with setting up the first permanent European settlement on the tip of Africa.
+The people of this region, called the Swartland, are known for their friendliness, wit, and down-to-earth nature, and make any visitor feel at home with their comforting accents and all-around smiles.

 Tulbagh

-Back in Tulbagh, just half-an-hour’s drive away, the mountains that stood on the horizon suddenly seem gigantic, and the yellow canola-fields of one valley give way to the rows of vineyards and orchards of another.
-The sunsets in this small valley are beautiful, with the tips of the rocky mountain peaks painted in hues of orange and red, and fruit trees - apples, pears and stone fruit mostly - that line the narrow winding road that goes to the corner of the valley.
-The town was founded in 1699, also by French Huguenots, and so the wine-making tradition is strong here.
-Van der Stel Street is the historical center of town, with beautiful community gardens and Cape Dutch buildings.
+Back in Tulbagh, just half-an-hour’s drive away, the mountains that stood on the horizon suddenly seem gigantic, and the yellow canola fields of one valley give way to the rows of vineyards and orchards of another.
+The sunsets in this small valley are beautiful, with the tips of the rocky mountain peaks painted in hues of orange and red, and fruit trees—apples, pears, and stone fruit mostly—that line the narrow winding road that goes to the corner of the valley.
+The area was settled in 1699, with a strong wine-making tradition introduced by early settlers including French Huguenots.
+Church Street is the historical center of town, with beautiful community gardens and Cape Dutch buildings.

 Darling

-The ‘Rocking the Daisies’ music festival near Darling has become one of the events of the year in recently, and, like many parts on the West Coast of South Africa, the area is abloom with endemic wildflowers in the spring, forming technicolored carpets over the landscape.
-The town has a strong spirit of conservation, with many nature reserves and botanical reserves dedicated to preserving the wildflowers and other fynbos vegetation types that are found in the area.
+The ‘Rocking the Daisies’ music festival near Darling has become one of the events of the year recently, and, like many parts on the West Coast of South Africa, the area is abloom with endemic wildflowers in the spring, forming technicolored carpets over the landscape.

 Groot Winterhoek Wilderness Conservation Area